Tax strategy

 Managing Tax Risks

-The Board of Directors of each ClearBank Group company hold ultimate responsibility for ensuring the effective management of tax related risks, overseeing risk management practices and fostering a risk-aware culture coupled with thoughtful risk-taking.
+The Board of Directors of each ClearBank company hold ultimate responsibility for ensuring the effective management of tax related risks, overseeing risk management practices and fostering a risk-aware culture coupled with thoughtful risk-taking.
 In addition, the Group Board is ultimately responsible for setting Group tax strategy.

-The Risk Management function performs a second line role, providing independent and objective challenge to the business in the effective operation of the risk management system.
+The Group Risk Management function performs a second line role, providing independent and objective challenge to the business in the effective operation of the risk management system.

 Risk Management Approach

 ClearBank aims to control tax risks to ensure that material losses do not arise and actively seeks to identify, monitor, mitigate and manage tax risks through risk assessment procedures and controls as part of the group-wide Enterprise Risk Management Framework (ERMF).
-The ClearBank Group’s risk management approach and ERMF are supported by the 3 Lines model which also includes the financial reporting and tax risk in the taxonomy.
+ClearBank’s risk management approach and ERMF are supported by the 3 Lines model which also includes the financial reporting and tax risk in the taxonomy.

 Through this approach, process owners review activities and processes to identify risks (including tax risks) and to implement and maintain mitigating controls as well as monitor them for business and/or legislative changes which could impact them.
 Advice is sought from reputable external advisers where appropriate.